Underground Power

 How much will it cost?

-The total project cost is currently estimated to be $28.7 million.
-The City is required to contribute about $19 million.
+The total project cost is currently estimated to be $43.5 million.
+The City is required to contribute about $25.2 million.
 Under the City's Underground Power Policy, 50 per cent of the City's contribution is recoverable from ratepayers receiving underground power.
 The remaining cost will be covered by Western Power.

 My home already has an underground connection, or “green dome”, will I still need to pay?

 If you already have a ‘green dome’, you will not need to pay the full amount.
 You will still need to pay an amount to contribute towards the undergrounding of existing overhead powerlines.
-The financial modelling has not yet determined how much this portion will be.

 Can I have a "green dome" installed early?